brh55/google-domain-verify/readme.md

 ## Usage
 1. Go to [Google Webmaster Domain Verification](https://www.google.com/webmasters/verification/home?hl=en&authuser=1)
 2. Download the generated verification html file *(ie: google9d22a3befe5ed022.html)*
-3. Move the verification html file to the `\html` subdirectory
+3. Move the verification html file to the `/html` subdirectory
 4. Run `npm start`
 5. Continue with the domain verification, and you should be set

 ### Ngrok Usage
 [Ngrok](http://ngrok.io) subdomains can easily be verified with one additional step.
-1. Run `ngrok http -subdomain=YOURSUBDOMAINHERE 5000` *(assuming the port is the same, otherwise replace with correct port)
+1. Run `ngrok http -subdomain=YOURSUBDOMAINHERE 5000` *(assuming the port is the same, otherwise replace with correct port)*

 ### Heroku Usage
 You may want to use heroku as a service for your webhook services, but don't want to necessarily register a domain.